-We based NV on the starting prices of ULMA to unaffiliated third-country market customers.
-We made adjustments for differences in packing and for inland freight expenses in accordance with sections 773(a)(6)(A) and (B) of the Act.
-When comparing U.S. sales with comparison market sales of similar, but not identical, merchandise, we also made adjustments for physical differences in the merchandise in accordance with section 773(a)(6)(C)(ii) of the Act and 19 CFR 351.411.
-We based this adjustment on the difference in the variable cost of manufacturing for the foreign like products and the subject merchandise.40 See Analysis Memorandum for further details.
+We made adjustments for U.S. packing expenses and comparison market packing expenses in accordance with sections 773(a)(6)(A) and (B)(i) of the Act, respectively.

+When comparing U.S. sale price with an NV based on comparison market sale prices of similar, but not identical, merchandise, we also made adjustments for physical differences in the merchandise in accordance with section 773(a)(6)(C)(ii) of the Act and 19 CFR 351.411.
+We based this adjustment on the difference in the variable cost of manufacturing for the foreign like products and the subject merchandise.
+See Analysis Memorandum for further details.